Our opioid response: Governance

 Our Board is committed to ensuring that we are developing solutions to prescription opioid abuse through expanded education, safe prescription drug disposal, utilization management, funding for treatment and recovery programs and advocating for legislative and regulatory changes.
 Within the Board, the Audit Committee, Medical Affairs Committee, the Nominating and Corporate Governance Committee and the Management Planning and Development Committee each play a significant role in the Board’s oversight efforts.

 Our Audit Committee oversees our compliance program, which includes matters related to our anti-diversion program, suspicious order monitoring and other controls related to opioid misuse and abuse.
-The Audit Committee also reviews matters related to compliance with federal health care program requirements and compliance with our Corporate Integrity Agreement, or CIA.
-In January 2021, the Committee provided the required annual certification of compliance with the Company’s 2016 CIA related to our institutional pharmacy services (long-term care) operations, and to conduct that occurred prior to our August 2015 acquisition of Omnicare.
+The Audit Committee also reviews matters related to compliance with federal health care program requirements and oversaw compliance with our Corporate Integrity Agreement, or CIA.
+In January 2022, the Committee provided the final required annual certification of compliance with the Company’s 2016 CIA, which related to our institutional pharmacy services (long-term care) operations, and to conduct that occurred prior to our August 2015 acquisition of Omnicare.

-The General Counsel and other legal department members also provide regular reports to the Audit Committee about litigation and investigations, which include significant government investigations, regulatory and compliance matters relating to prescription opioid misuse and abuse.
-The General Counsel has updated the Audit Committee and the Board on the Multi-District Litigation before Judge Polster in the U.S. District Court of the Northern District of Ohio and other opioid-related matters.
+The General Counsel also provides regular reports to the Audit Committee about litigation and investigations, which include significant government investigations, regulatory and legal matters related to prescription opioid misuse and abuse.
+The Chief Compliance Officer provides regular reports to the Audit Committee regarding compliance matters related to opioids.
+The General Counsel has regularly updated the Audit Committee and the Board on the Multi-District Litigation in the U.S. District Court of the Northern District of Ohio and other opioid-related matters.
 The General Counsel and other members of senior management participate in these reports to the Audit Committee and the Board, as appropriate.

 Medical Affairs Committee